 Since 2016, when the International Civil Aviation Organization (ICAO) implemented drastically more restrictive global regulations on shipping lithium batteries by air, shippers have adapted and done their best to comply.
-Yet many still find the regulations confusing and have questions about what they can and cannot do.
+Meanwhile, regulatory agencies continue to update regulation in an effort to keep lithium battery transport by air as safe as possible.

-Here’s everything you need to know about the current air transport regulations for all types of lithium batteries and devices.
+Here’s a fully updated overview of the current air transport regulations for all types of lithium batteries and devices.

 All standalone lithium batteries are prohibited as cargo on passenger aircraft.